From the Book to the Streets

 Book cover

-the final book cover included the word ‘typography’ in repetition in the background, which would also be embossed with the book title.
+The final book cover included the word ‘typography’ in repetition in the background, which would also be embossed with the book title.
 The book would be bound by a belly band in silver foiling, that would contain the title of the book.

 For the paper stock of the book cover, I chose elements fire paper in 250gsm as the whiteness of the paper helped print the cover more brightly.
 To create the belly band, I used banner card paper which was 320×640 and was long enough to go around my book.
 For the foiling, I used adhesive foil sheets, which I had cut out the book title out of before sticking it onto the belly band.